Review Raja: Film critiquing

-Review Raja made his film critic debut on July 19, 2012, by posting a video on the popular trailer of Billa II (2012), in which he mentions that he watched Mankatha (2011) as well.
-Five days later a fully fledged film critic on Saguni (2012) was uploaded, where he used his 5-point rating system for the first time, giving Saguni 3.5/5 stars.
-Here he also introduced his film certificate punch line "This is Review Raja certified."
-In Who is Review Raja? he revealed, that he is relying on subtitles when watching Tamil films, and that he planned to learn the language.
-Additionally he revealed the organization of his team consisting of director and editor Rajeev Kugan, cinematographer Arjun Mano, visual effects and 3D supervisor Wes MacDonald, a sound engineer and Chennai-based musician Udaya Bharathi.
-The Review Raja logo was created by Kugan's brother Sanjeev.
-They use Adobe After Effects, Final Cut Pro X, Cinema 4D, Adobe Photoshop and a Canon EOS 5D Mark II camera.

 In September 2012, Review Raja opened the Tamil Short Film Contest with a 30 minutes limit for each film with English subtitles, and received 60 submissions by November 4.
 Later, Team Review Raja decided to make a special video dedicated to the then worldwide Korean song phenomenon Gangnam Style.
 Kugan mixed it with the A. R. Rahman-composed song "Style" from the soundtrack of Sivaji (2007) under his musical pseudonym dJ.icykle using Sony ACID Pro along with Adobe Audition.
 The video became a hit by crossing 400.000 views within a few months and is currently the most viewed video by Review Raja.
-From Pizza Movie Review HD on, Review Raja changed the rating system from the current 5 points to the more accurate 10 points rating system, due to public complains on past reviews.
 In Thuppakki Music Video HD Review Rani was introduced, who made her film critic debut in Podaa Podi Movie Review HD as Review Raja thought the film was a "chick-flick and I wanted to see how a girl would gauge Silambarasan as an actor."

-Review Raja made his official debut in Tamil cinema with Venkat Prabhu's Biriyani (2013), in which he was cast to act in a dance number choreographed by Shobi.